Naruh1010/Alchemy/README.md

 ## :building_construction: Upcoming Features

 *   Create notification settings;
-*   Remove the See All / View More button when it is not required;
+*   Remove the See All / View More button when it is not required.
-*   Implement a profile editing screen.

 ## :lady_beetle: Bugs